mustafaalmutawa/cs326-final-yukon/docs/milestone2.md

 # Breakdown of Labor
 We worked collaboratively during this phase, with each's work receiving feedback from the whole team.
 Below is the breakdown of what each member worked on significantly.

 Nitish : I worked on creating all the GET express request so that each GET request will return a static HTML page.
 I also worked on the CRUD operation seen in the Crud.js file.
-This is seen as I contributed in writing the login register and deleteUser crud operations.
+This is seen as I contributed in writing the login register and deleteUser crud operations along with the event listeners that correspond to them.
+I also contributed to part of writing the posting a product crud operation and event listener.
+As a side point professor wanted me to say in the division of labor on how I had a wrist injury during most of this assignment which is why I might have been limited to my contributions to the team.
+Professor said this is fine but just mention it in this section.

 Alex: